▼ VIDEO: How To Adjust Your Activator

 Button-Locking System: An easier and safer method vs turning locking systems.
 200 lbs of weight bearing capacity per pole.
 Maximum suggested weight of user: 300 lbs

-New – Ergonomic CoreGrip (patent pending): Designed for effective core strengthening while providing greater comfort and supporting the wrist in a neutral position to reduce strain.
+New – Ergonomic CoreGrip (patented): Designed for improving core strengthening while providing greater comfort and supporting the wrist in a neutral position to reduce strain.

-Strapless: For injury prevention.
+Strapless: To reduce the risk of injuries.
 A study by Knobloch (2006) found the highest rate of injury for Nordic walking is related to the strap.

 Bell Shape Tips: Provides greater stability than boot shape tip